deeputech/deeputech.github.io/_posts/2019-06-13-why-im-moving-away-from-medium.md

 * **Community**: A community without paywall and a community were your blogs get visibility and get traffic.

 * **Ease of authoring**: Authoring experience was important, hence at minimum Markdown support was a must.
-This way I can author posts in my favorite IDE(VsCode in this case) and doesn’t have to be restricted with the platform's capability.
+This way I can author posts in my favorite editor(VsCode in this case) and doesn’t have to be restricted with the platform's capability.
 Also, this ensures that I can easily move my posts to another platform in the future if needed.

 Dev.to satisfied these needs and provided a nice and clean UI and descent publishing experience on top.